00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:04:59 and let's just apply a grid property, as well as grid-cols-3, which stands for three columns.

-00:05:08 And we can also apply a gap of two in between the elements.
+00:05:08 And we can also apply the gap of two in between the elements.

-00:05:11 We can also give it a margin top of two to divide it from the top, and a margin X of two to divide it from the corners.
+00:05:11 We can give it a margin top of 2 to divide it from the top, and a Margin X of 3 to divided from corners.

 00:05:17 Now, what's cool about this grid is that if you don't provide it the width, it'll naturally expand to fill its space.

-00:05:25 You can do similar things with Flexbox, but Grid makes it super simple to fill out the entire width or height of something.
+00:05:25 You can do similar things with Flexbox, but Grid makes it super simple to feel out the entire width or height of something.

 00:05:31 So, in simple words, this code right here creates a three-column layout.